 While personal injury cases often involve much pain and grieving, the loss suffered in wrongful death lawsuits is often unbearable.
 If your family has recently lost a loved one to the negligence or wrongdoing of someone else, you may be able to file a claim for compensation.
-Contact an experienced Estey & Bomberger, LLP San Diego wrongful death attorney for more information.
+Contact an experienced San Diego wrongful death attorney at Estey & Bomberger, LLP today for more information.

-Unfortunately, not every grieving parent, child, or spouse has the right to file a wrongful death lawsuit.
+Unfortunately, not every grieving parent, child, or spouse has the right to file a negligent death lawsuit.
 A wrongful death lawsuit requires several elements to stand up in a court of law.

-- Death A human being must pass away.
+- Death.
+A human being must pass away.
 Someone who is in a vegetative state is not eligible for a wrongful death lawsuit.
-Wrongful death lawsuits cannot be filed on behalf of animals.
+These lawsuits cannot be filed on behalf of animals.

 - Negligence or Intent to Harm.
 The cause of the person’s death must be determined to have been a result of negligence or intent to harm.
 Thereby, the defendant in the case must have some responsibility or fault that applies directly to the death of the individual.